opensearch-project/documentation-website/_benchmark/tutorials/sigv4.md

 OpenSearch Benchmark supports AWS Signature Version 4 (Sigv4) authentication.
 To run with Sigv4, use the following steps:

-1. Set up an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) or [Role ARN](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) and offer it access to your OpenSearch cluster that uses SigV4 Authentication.
+1. Set up an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) and offer it access to your OpenSearch cluster that uses SigV4 Authentication.

 2. Set up the following environment variables for your IAM user.